-8. The head of the WHETO, designated as "Director, Hong Kong Economic and Trade Office in Wuhan", will be responsible to the Permanent Secretary for Constitutional and Mainland Affairs.
+- 9. The head of the WHETO, designated as "Director, Hong Kong Economic and Trade Office in Wuhan", will be responsible to the Permanent Secretary for Constitutional and Mainland Affairs.
 The incumbent will take on the role of the HKSAR's principal representative in the central provinces and handle relevant issues involving the HKSAR.
-Moreover, he will be entrusted to oversee the proper and effective delivery of the full range of functions mentioned in paragraph 6 above.
+Moreover, he will be entrusted with the responsibility of overseeing the proper and effective delivery of the full range of functions mentioned in paragraph 8 above.
 In order to discharge his duties effectively, he will work in close consultation with senior officials with the HKSAR Government and liaise with the relevant officials from the central provinces.
-He will also need to maintain an extensive network of liaison with the Hong Kong community in these provinces so as to provide better support services for them and to address their concerns.
+He will also need to maintain an extensive network of liaison with the Hong Kong community in these provinces so as to provide better support services for them and to address their concerns. - 10.
+Having regard to the extensive functions of the WHETO, the job requirements and operational need of the post, the scope and the complexity of tasks involved, the extent and level of official liaison required, as well as the business potential and co-operation opportunities for Hong Kong, we consider it appropriate to pitch the head of the WHETO at AOSGC (D2) level.
+The proposed - Encl.
+1 job description of the post is at Enclosure 1.